varnishcache/varnish-cache/doc/sphinx/users-guide/intro.rst

 Finally, Murphys Law must be contended with: Things will go wrong, and more likely than not, they will do so at zero-zero-dark O'clock.
-Most likely during a hurricane, when your phones battery is flat and your wife had prepared a intimate evening to celebrate your aniversary.
+Most likely during a hurricane, when your phones battery is flat and your wife had prepared a intimate evening to celebrate your anniversary.

-Yes, we've all been there, havn't we?
+Yes, we've all been there, haven't we?

 When things go wrong :ref:`users_trouble` will hopefully be of some help.